The ninth and tenth books of The Bible

-- David Versus Goliath: Trope Namer.
+- David vs. Goliath:

 - Disproportionate Retribution: Saul getting rejected as king just because he did some of Samuel's duties may seem like this but remember that the high priest makes sure the king does God's commands to the letter.
 Saul tries to bypass this and concentrate all power on himself.
 He was a tyrant in the making.

-- Dream Team: David assembles an elite squad of thirty "mighty men" to be his personal guard.
+- Dream Team/Badass Crew: David assembles an elite squad of thirty "mighty men" to be his personal guard.
 All of them had impressive achievements in battle, including one who killed 800 Philistines in one day, one who singlehandedly defended an entire field, and one who "killed a lion in a pit on a snowy day."